Neural Ordinary Differential Equations for Model Order Reduction of Stiff Systems: Addressing the stiffness issue

 \section{Addressing the stiffness issue}

 While many techniques have been developed to build reduced-order models of large systems stemming from semi-discretized PDEs, not many solutions are available for stiff ODEs.
 Indeed, it is a challenge to learn their complex dynamics, which often feature large gradients and widely different time scales.
-More rigorously, a commonly used formula to define the stiffness index of a problem is
+More rigorously, a commonly used formula to define the stiffness $S$ index of a problem is

-where $\lambda_i$ are the eigenvalues of the Jacobian of the system.
+where $\lambda_i$ are the eigenvalues of the Jacobian of the system and $\mathfrak{R}$ indicates the real part.
 However, it is known that this definition is not always helpful.
 For instance, it does not apply to the classic Robertson chemical kinetics problem since it has two zeros eigenvalues \cite{shampine2007stiff}.
 A more pragmatic definition is given by Harier: ``\textit{Stiff equations are problems for which explicit methods do not work}'' \cite{wanner1996solving}.
 That is, explicit numerical time integrators such as the embedded Runge-Kutta method of the fourth order require timesteps so small that implicit methods become cheaper.
 Stiffness is a particularly important issue when working with neural ODEs.
 Indeed, it is a well-known fact that neural ODE training may fail due to stiffness.
 For instance, \cite{kim2021stiff} shows issues of this kind and proposes techniques to improve the training.
 However, it is still necessary to use a costly implicit solver in the online phase, since the learnt dynamic is stiff.

-Hence, to use the neural ODE as a ROM, we aim to reduce the stiffness of the system, allowing for the usage of (cheap) explicit methods.
-To this end, we propose to change the dynamics of the problem by considering the change of variable in time induced by the adaptive time-stepping of the implicit solver used to solve the full-order model.
-We define a data-driven reparametrization of the time $t$ called $t_s = t_s(t)$ such that
+Hence, to use the neural ODE as a ROM, we aim to reduce the stiffness of the system, allowing for the use of (cheap) explicit methods.
+To this end, we propose to change the dynamics of the problem by considering the change of variable in time induced by the adaptive time-stepping of the implicit solver used to solve the {FOM.
+We remark that this change of variable is particularly effective in the case of stiffness characterized by a large $S$.
+However, in cases where stiffness is characterized by the presence of an oscillating fast solution, reparametrization techniques show several limitations \cite{ascher1999some, richardson2011symplectic}.
+Our approach is not an exception, and this is an area for further improvement.}

+We suppose the existence of a change of variable $t_s = t_s(t)$ that makes the system less stiff.
+Namely, instead of learning Eq.~\bref{eq:dynamic-parametric-system}, we learn the following system